Are you thinking you might want to hire a virtual assistant (“VA”), but don’t know where to start?

 In short, they are freelance administrative assistants who remotely work for their clients.
 A VA is NOT an employee and typically works with multiple clients.

-What are the benefits with working with a VA?
+What are the benefits of Hiring a Virtual Assistant?

 Since the early days of my business, I’ve always opted to work with VAs instead of hiring employees.
 People have different reasons for working with VAs; here are some of mine: